FHanus/fhanus/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=fhanus.fhanus&style=flat-square&color=0088cc)

 I'm an undergrad robotics student 🎓.
 I enjoy delivering original solutions to real-world problems and working on difficult projects from an idea to the end product 💡.
-I'm a part of a start-up called Tribonix, we are creating an affordable upper-body exoskeleton that provides comfort and independence to our users, the suit recovers 80% of human arm movements with 7 degrees of freedom 🔭.
+I'm a part of a start-up called Tribonix, we are creating an affordable upper-body exoskeleton that provides comfort and independence to our users.
+The suit recovers 80% of human arm movements with 7 degrees of freedom 🔭.
 My focus is on embedded programming, PCB design and machine learning.

 Like My Work?